Are you seeking marathon beginner tips? If so, welcome to rundreamachieve. I am glad you have made it here.

 Whether you are a beginner or a veteran of the sport visualizing what it is your want to achieve is critical.

-A newspaper reporter asked him of what he thought I could do in the future.
+A newspaper reporter asked my coach what he thought I could do in the future while I was still in high school.

 His answer was,